Digital Humanities and Culture (M.Phil.)

-Course Outcomes: Those who complete this course will have highly specialised IT skills combined with an advanced understanding of how these skills can be applied to a wide variety of digital objects (text, image, audio, and video).
+Course Outcomes: Those who complete this course will have specialised IT skills combined with an advanced understanding of how these skills can be applied to a wide variety of digital objects (text, image, audio, and video).
 It will also provide students with the theories and perspectives central to the field, including the aesthetics implicit in digital creation and migration, best practice in terms of the standards used for a number of data formats, as well as the growing concerns of digital curation and preservation.
-Through the internship programme students will get real world experience working with cultural heritage partners or digital humanities projects.
-Moreover, several modules will integrate content from these partners in their learning outcomes, providing opportunities for students to engage with cutting-edge issues and technologies.
+Through the internship programme students will gain experience working with cultural heritage partners or digital humanities projects.

 How is it taught and examined?
 The taught component of the course begins in September and ends in April.
 Contact hours depend on the modules you take.
-Theory-based modules meet for two hours a week (such as ‘Theory and Practice of Digital Humanities’ and ‘Cyberculture/Popular Culture’); practice based modules (such as ‘Web Technologies’ and ‘Digital Scholarly Editing’) typically meet for three hours a week to include lab time.
+Theory-based modules meet for two hours a week; practice based modules typically meet for three hours a week to include lab time.
 Modules are assessed through a combination of essays, in-class presentations, assignments, and projects (either individual or group), depending on the module.
 There are no examinations.
 The supervised dissertation of 15,000-20,000 words is submitted by 31 August.

 What qualifications do I need to apply?
 You should have a good honors degree (at least an upper second, or a GPA of at least 3.3 in any of the disciplines of the humanities).
 A critical writing sample is also required (3,000-5,000 words).
 For those shortlisted for the course, there will also be an interview.
 Applications are also welcome from professionals in the library and cultural heritage sectors.
 Those already in employment may opt to take the degree over two years: the first year all coursework is taken and the second year the dissertation is written.